Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks: Numerical Results

 \subsection{Performance of Neural Network}

 This subsection shows the results of training DNNs on the database shown in the previous subsection.
-We use 90\% of the databases as training data and 10\% of them as test data.
-Using a preliminary dataset independent of the dataset defined in Table \ref{tab:cases_database}, we manually tune the hyperparameters of the networks and set the mini-batch size to 1,024 and the learning rate to 1e-4 for all cases.
-Table \ref{tab:cases_dnn_training} shows the performance of DNNs.
-The learning curves for all cases are illustrated in Appendix B. Comparing cases \#1,2,4,5, we observe that the performance is slightly better when the pseudo-asteroids are introduced, even if the size of the database is the same.
-Including the larger databases, cases \#3 and 6, we find that case \#3 records the best performance.
-Since case \#3 is the best condition, we create a more extensive database case \#7 with the same conditions as case \#3 except the size of the database.
-The learning curves of case \#7 are shown in Fig.\ref{f:learning_curve_best}.
-Note that the total loss of case \#7 becomes 3.28e-4 at epoch 4.5k.
-For reference, the computational speed is about 200,000 samples/s for each epoch using the GPU computation on a 3.0 GHz Intel Core i9 workstation with NVIDIA Quadro GV100 (32GB HBM2, Tensor 118.5Tflops).
+We use 90\% of the databases as training data and 10\% of them as validation data. \majorred{Using a preliminary dataset independent of the datasets defined in Table \ref{tab:cases_database}, we first manually tune the hyperparameters of the networks and set the learning rate to 1e-4, the number of layers to 5, and the number of units to 1,024 for all cases.} \majorblue{The summary of the DNN performance is shown in Table \ref{tab:cases_dnn_training}, and the learning curves are illustrated in Appendix B.} \majorred{For the datasets of Cases 1, 2, 4, 5, DNNs with the batch normalization layer showed overfitting behavior, in which the validation loss deteriorated by more than one order of magnitude relative to the training loss.
+For these cases, introducing the dropout layer suppressed the overfitting behavior.
+On the other hand, applying the dropout layer worsened the validation loss compared to the batch normalization case.
+When the dataset size is larger than 7e6, the overfitting does not occur even with the batch normalization.
+Thus, we apply the dropout layer for Cases 1, 2, 4, 5 and the batch normalization layer for Cases 3, 6, 7.
+This result demonstrates that at least 7e6 datasets are needed to obtain practical performance for our application.} Comparing Cases 1, 2, 4, 5, we observe that the performance is slightly better when the pseudo-asteroids are introduced, even if the size of the database is the same.
+Including the larger databases, Cases 3 and 6, we find that Case 3 records the best performance.
+Since Case 3 is the best condition, we create a more extensive database Case 7 with the same conditions as Case 3 except the size of the database.
+The learning curves of Case 7 are shown in Fig.\ref{f:learning_curve_best}.
+Note that the total loss of Case 7 becomes 3.28e-4 at epoch 4.5k.
+For reference, the computational speed is about 200,000 samples/s for each epoch using the GPU computation on a 3.0 GHz Intel Core i9 workstation with NVIDIA Quadro GV100 (32GB HBM2, Tensor 118.5Tflops). \majorred{For Case 7, we performed an additional sensitivity analysis of the hyperparameters shown in Appendix C. Although we find better hyperparameters that reduce the validation loss, we perform the final evaluation using the parameters we initially set, considering validation loss and calculation speed of training and predicting.}